 While some patients have reported experiencing partial regrowth for a brief period immediately after starting treatment, finasteride is generally intended to maintain one’s current head of hair, not promote regrowth after it’s already fallen out.

-Hair follicles begin shrinking again the minute you stop taking finasteride, and thus patients often report hair loss immediately after stopping.
-Thus continued use of finasteride is required to maintain results.
+Hair follicles begin shrinking again the minute you stop taking finasteride, which is why patients often report hair loss immediately after stopping.
+The key takeaway is that continued use of finasteride is required to maintain results.

 Do studies show that Finasteride works for hair loss?